psychemedia/island-storynotes/mackerel.md

 P.S.
 Hinks said that at 7.55 he saw the defendant in High-street, opposite Mr. Keet's shop.
 Told him to go on further and not stand in one place so long.
 He had a barrow with him and a truck.
 He again saw defendant in the same place and spoke to him again.
 Instead of moving on, he told a young man named Penfold to draw some trucks by the side of his barrow.
 He created a great obstruction, and people had to go off the pavement to get round.
 If defendant had not placed his truck there the road would not have been obstructed.

 Mr. White said that the bye-law under which these proceedings were taken stated that defendant was not to wait about longer than was necessary for loading and unloading.
 In this case the defendant only stayed while he was unloading.
 He had not unloaded his cart of his fish, and when he had he went away.
-As for the crowd, that was caused by the joy of the people at seeing such a fine lot of mackerel come into tbe town.
+As for the crowd, that was caused by the joy of the people at seeing such a fine lot of mackerel come into the town.
 Mr. Keet (opposite whose shop defendant had stopped) was asked by defendant whether he objected to his remaining there.
 He said, "Oh no; glad to see you there, and hope you will sell your fish."

 Defendant was fined 6d., and costs.